-Section 5: Meet Hide 'n' Seek Kids
+Section 4: Getting Started: Hide 'n' Seek Kids

-This section focuses on the first of three Praise Factory curriculums.
-It will help you get to know the curriculum; make a good fit in your setting; launching the curriculum; and, teaching and training others to use it.
-It includes sample materials from Hide 'n' Seek Kids Unit 1.
+This section is as close to holding your hand and wiping the sweat off your brow with the Hide 'n' Seek Kids curriculum as we can get.
+It includes getting to know the curriculum; making a good fit in your setting; launching the curriculum; and, teaching and training others to use it.

-Section 6: Meet Deep Down Detectives
+Section 5: Getting Started: Deep Down Detectives

-This section focuses on the second of three Praise Factory curriculums.
-It will help you get to know the curriculum; make a good fit in your setting; launching the curriculum; and, teaching and training others to use it.
-It includes sample materials from Deep Down Detectives Unit 1, Bible Truth 1.
+This section focuses on helping you get to know the Deep Down Detectives curriculum; make a good fit in your setting; launching the curriculum; and, teaching and training others to use it.

-Section 7: Praise Factory Investigators
+Section 6: Getting Started: Praise Factory Investigators

-This section focuses on the third of three Praise Factory curriculums.
-It will help you get to know the curriculum; make a good fit in your setting; launching the curriculum; and, teaching and training others to use it.
-It includes sample materials from Praise Factory Investigators Unit 1, Bible Truth 1.
+This section focuses on helping you get to know the PFI curriculum; make a good fit in your setting; launching the curriculum; and, teaching and training others to use it.